 This one is also my favorite.
 I LOVE how it looks on a cake.
 It looks complicated and people will be impressed, but it’s really not that complicated at all.

-For this border, you can use a Wilton 21 tip, or an even smaller start tip if you wanted.
+For this border, you can use a Wilton 21 tip, or an even smaller start tip if you want.

 To pipe the reverse shell border:

-- You pipe this one the same as a regular shell border, but you won’t do it in a straight line.
+- Pipe this one the same as a regular shell border, but don’t do it in a straight line.

 - Each shell will either come from the right, or the left and then stop in the middle.

-- Hold the piping bag at an angle over the top of the cake, squeeze to mound up a bit of icing, then release the pressure a bit and curve to either the left or right and come down with the tail of the shell.
+- Hold the piping bag at a slight angle over the top of the cake, squeeze to mound up a bit of icing, then release the pressure a bit and curve to either the left or right and come down with the tail of the shell.

 - Now do the same thing, but come from the opposite side and then meet in the middle where your previous shell’s tail was piped.

-- I don’t like putting my cake on a turn table while I’m piping borders.
+- Personally, I don’t like putting my cake on a turntable while I’m piping borders.
 It just turns on me.
 I find it helpful to just set the cake on a table to pipe the borders.
 Just make sure to keep turning the cake as you go, or your borders will end up misshapen.

 Your buttercream is likely too thick.
-Add it back to your bowl and add in a very small amount of milk or cream to thin it just a bit.
-Be careful here, or you can very quickly add too much and make it too thin.
+Just add it back to the bowl and add in a very small amount of milk or cream to thin it just a bit.
+Be careful here, or you can very quickly add too much liquid and make it too thin.

-Ok, welcome to my world.
+Oh yes…welcome to my world.
 I have shaky hands too and I don’t even drink caffeine.
 What helps me is that I use my other hand to stabilize my piping hand.
 You can see a bit of this in the video.
 It really does help.
-Also try not to fill your bag really full.
-It makes it harder to pipe and gives you less control.
-Plus if your icing is too thick, it’ll make your hands shake even worse.
-Just know you’re not alone.

 You can do three things:

--You can make that the back of the cake.
+-You can make that part of the cake the back of the cake.
 (I’m serious…that’s a legit way to fix it.)